mhschenk/powerpuff/README.md

 The Powerpuff Girls are a team of students from Brown University's DATA 2040 Class: Amanda Khoo, Laura McCallion, and Marie Schenk.
 Follow our progress through our midterm project assignment here!

 IMPORTANT NOTE:
 Please be sure to download bengali_cv19.zip if you plan to run our notebook locally.
-You can find it in our [google drive] (https://drive.google.com/open?id=1iiedL5RsjsnZKaw8gY4yZAZPbGdP9ce1).
+You can find it in our [google drive](https://drive.google.com/open?id=1iiedL5RsjsnZKaw8gY4yZAZPbGdP9ce1).
 Alternatively, you can open our notebook in colab in the google drive and the associated files are already in the specified folders.

 ## First Entry - February 18, 2020